auth0/docs/articles/errors/libraries/auth0-js/invalid-token.md

 ## Ways to fix this error

-1. Change the value of your **responseType** parameter to **token id_token**, so that you receive an Access Token in the response.
+To fix this error, change the value of your **responseType** parameter to **token id_token**, so that you receive an Access Token in the response.

-1. Change your client's hash algorithm to RS256.
+You may also want to change your client's hash algorithm to RS256.
 You can do so using the Dashboard:

     1. Go to [Dashboard > Clients]({$manage_url}/#/clients)
     1. Select your client